Welcome To Tom Owen-Hughes Lab

 DNA within eukaryotes is associated with proteins to form a condensed structure known as chromatin.
 This serves to physically package DNA within nuclei, but also provides a level at which access to genetic information can be regulated.
 A range of different strategies are used to alter the conformation of chromatin to ensure genes are regulated correctly.

 The projects ongoing in the lab involve studying some of these processes using a range of different approaches.
-These include biophysical and biochemical approaches to monitor the structure and mechanism of action of protein complexes together with genomics and microscopy to study their functions.
-This diversity is greatly assisted by the presence of excellent core facilities and colleagues within the Wellcome Trust Centre for Gene Regulation and Expression and College of Life Sciences
+These include biophysical and biochemical approaches to monitor the structure and mechanism of action of protein complexes together with genomics, proteomics and microscopy to study their functions.
+This is greatly assisted by the presence of excellent core facilities and colleagues within the Centre for Gene Regulation and Expression and School of Life Sciences

 Our research involves collaborative interactions with a range of research groups worldwide.
 Sharing expertise and resources can often provide an enjoyable and productive means of progress.